Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

 \subsubsection{Formalism in economics}

-In economics the label formalism is used to denote work that mainly consists of mathematical analysis of a single and often quite simplified model.
-That is quite different from the axiomatic style of most formal methods in computing.
-The so-called post-autistic trend of thinking criticizes this kind of formalism as being pseudo-scientific (see Ardalan \cite{Ardalan2003} for a survey of paradigms in finance including post-autism, and \cite{Royston2004} for an application oriented perspective on post-autism).
+In economics the label formalism is used to denote work that mainly consists of the mathematical analysis of a single and often quite simplified model.\footnote{ That is quite different from the axiomatic style of most formal methods in computing, which is often too general rather than too specific.} The so-called post-autistic trend of thinking criticizes this particular styple of formalism as being pseudo-scientific (see Ardalan \cite{Ardalan2003} for a survey of paradigms in finance including post-autism, and \cite{Royston2004} for an application oriented perspective on post-autism).
 Post-autism considers quite a bit of mainstream economics unconvincing, mainly because of the perceived implausibility of various assumptions which underly equilibrium theories.

-Although the term post-autistic is definitely unattractive the current paper might be classified under what Ardalan labels the structuralist paradigm which hosts post-autistic finance as well.
-However what Ardalan refers to as the interpretive paradigm which also contains behavioral finance is a more clearly demarcated paradigm in which our work on formalistic theory of money might also be fitted.
+Although the term post-autistic is quite unattractive the current paper might be classified under what Ardalan labels the structuralist paradigm which hosts post-autistic finance as well.
+However, what Ardalan refers to as the interpretive paradigm which also contains behavioral finance is a more clearly demarcated paradigm in which our work on formalistic theory of money might also be fitted.